clj-grenada/lib-grenada/doc/tutorial.md

 adding a newline; it just works around a shortcoming of the parser.

-## Step 6: Putting it all in a JAR
+## Step 6: Put it all in a JAR

 First you have to define the Maven coordinates of the Datadoc JAR you want to create and deploy.
-When you do this, you have to change `rmoehn` to your own Clojars user name at least.
+When you do this, you have to change `rmoehn` to your own Clojars user name.

 ```clojure
 (def coords {:group "org.clojars.rmoehn"